sagarwal936/Stock_Price_HMM/README.md

-# 📈 Stock Market Modeling using Hidden Markov Models (HMM)
+# 📈 Stock Market Prediction Using Stochastic Process

 This project explores the idea that **stock market price movements follow a first-order Markov Chain**, and implements **Hidden Markov Models (HMM)** to model and analyze the behavior of stock prices over time.